-If you want to see more details on what players did inside your game, you can install a tracking solution like Mixpanel (in case your game platform doesn’t include analytics by default).
+If you want to see more detail on what players did inside your game, you can install a tracking solution like Mixpanel (in case your game platform doesn’t include analytics by default).
 The tracking solution will allow you to see how many users have loaded the game, what percentage of them have actually played, and what percentage have clicked the call-to-action button.

 More advertisers focus on video ad format on Facebook.
 Users do actually pay attention to videos on social platforms.
-Whereas the posts with images reach only about 12 percent of total users on Facebook, posts containing video reach 16 percent of total users.
+Whereas posts with images reach only about 12 percent of total users on Facebook, posts containing video reach 16 percent of total users.
 Leveraging the power of video in their ads, Facebook offers two distinct formats of video ads: rewarded videos and playables.

 A rewarded ad format is an immersive full-screen ad format that players can watch in exchange for some reward like an extra life.
 Game Hive has used rewarded video ads on Facebook to promote their Tap Titans 2 game.
 Since then, the company has increased app installs by 30 percent and doubled its revenue.

-A playable ad format provides people with try-before-you-buy experience and allows users to preview and demo your game before they actually install or purchase it.
+A playable ad format provides people with a try-before-you-buy experience and allows users to preview and demo your game before they actually install or purchase it.
 Playdemic & Vidsy used playables to promote Golf Clash and saw a 52 percent higher click-through rate than on previous Facebook campaigns and 28 percent cost per install.
 You can see that video ad format can bring you tangible business results.

-Nanobit, a game development studio headquartered in Zagreb, scaled up Facebook video ads for their MyStory project in just two days using Performante.
+Nanobit, a game development studio headquartered in Zagreb, scaled up Facebook video ads for their MyStory project in just two days using Perfomante.
 The Nanobit team selected the most performing creatives and resized them into 120 new formats without loading their in-house team.